-* These calculations are based on the amount of steel, aluminium and copper recycled by the TSR Group in 2017 as well as on data published by BDEW [Federal Water & Energy Association] and BIR
+* These calculations are based on the amount of steel, aluminium and copper recycled by the TSR Group in 2021 as well as on the Prognos study (2022) comissioned by TSR Recycling and data published by BDEW [Federal Water & Energy Association] and BIR

-** These calculations are based on the amount of steel recycled by the TSR Group in 2017 as well as on data published by BIR.
+** These calculations are based on the amount of steel recycled by the TSR Group in 2021 as well as on the Prognos study (2022) comissioned by TSR Recycling and on data published by BIR.

 The best way to discover just how sustainable and worthwhile metal recycling actually is and to see how it protects the environment and our climate is to take a look at aluminium.
 The amount of energy needed to recycle drinks cans and use the recycled aluminium to create new products is twenty times lower than when the primary raw material bauxite is used.
 This also means, of course, 95 percent fewer carbon emissions.
 Companies interested in actually practising sustainability rather than just talking about it will, therefore, have no choice but to focus on the subject of aluminium.
 And that is exactly what we are doing.
 Working together with both aluminium manufacturers and processors, we are doing everything in our power to find the best way to close the aluminium life cycle and comprehensively recycle this valuable lightweight metal.
 Would you like to find out more about how we do this?
 No problem.
 Simply sit back and immerse yourself in the world of aluminium - by watching our VR film on recycling drinks cans.